justinhhorner/blog/content/3d-renderer-from-scratch/20250316-project-setup/20250316-project-setup.md

 brew install sdl2
 ```

-Brew downloads SDL2 in the `opt/homebrew/Cellar/sdl2` directory, which is not in a default gcc search location.
+Homebrew downloads SDL2 in the `opt/homebrew/Cellar/sdl2` directory, which is not in a default gcc search location.
 There are a few different ways to resolve this issue.

 First, the option I went with, examine the search paths gcc uses with the following command.
 I found that `/usr/local/include` and `/usr/local/lib` are included by default.
 I created symlinks for the SDL2 include directory and libraries from homebrew into `/usr/local/inlcude` and `/usr/local/libs` so gcc will find them.
 ```